Beluga Logo

 Beluga Emblem

 The word “BELUGA” is crafted in a sleek serif typeface.
-In their shape, they resemble thorns protruding on the fish’s sides and are characteristic of this breed.
+In their shape, they resemble thorns protruding from the fish’s sides and are characteristic of this breed.
 This is a Soviet typeface called Izvestija.
 The varying line weights lend dynamics to the lettering, while the smoothly curved beams add sophistication.
 The letter “E” has a characteristic feature: a short center stroke is located well above the middle and occupies the upper third of the sign.